 • Come up with a safe word to use with your clients

-• Abuse, harassment, and assault are not ‘occupational hazards’ they are crimes.
+• Abuse, harassment, and assault are not ‘occupational hazards’: they are crimes.
 You have the right to report them to the police, The Havens, or another organisation to get help.

 We understand that for many, leaving sex work can feel like a difficult and overwhelming journey.
 Whether it’s due to safety concerns, personal choice, or other reasons, the decision to exit sex work is deeply personal.
 We want you to know that there is support available, dedicated to helping individuals transition out of sex work safely and with dignity.